vermicida/data-streaming-spark/README.md

 $ ./run_producer.sh
 ```

-It instantiate a `KafkaProducer` that will be pushing a new message to the Kafka's cluster every 2 seconds.
+It instantiate a `KafkaProducer` that will be pushing a new message to the Kafka's cluster every 2 seconds (can be configured).

 ### Terminal 3: Consumer<a name="terminal-3-consumer"></a>